confluentinc/confluent-kafka-dotnet/README.md

 dotnet add package -v 0.11.4-RC2 Confluent.Kafka
 ```

-Pre-release nuget packages are available from the following nuget package source (Note: this is not a web url - you should specify it in the nuget package manger):
+Nuget packages corresponding to commits to release branches are available from the following nuget package source (Note: this is not a web url - you
+should specify it in the nuget package manger):
 [https://ci.appveyor.com/nuget/confluent-kafka-dotnet](https://ci.appveyor.com/nuget/confluent-kafka-dotnet).
-The version suffix of these nuget packages matches the appveyor build number.
-You can see which commit a
+The version suffix of these nuget packages
-particular build number corresponds to by looking at the
+matches the appveyor build number.
+You can see which commit a particular build number corresponds to by looking at the
 [AppVeyor build history](https://ci.appveyor.com/project/ConfluentClientEngineering/confluent-kafka-dotnet/history)